w3f/polkadot-wiki/docs/general/ledger.md

 - The latest firmware of the Polkadot Ledger App installed (always check for updates in Ledger Live under the "Manager" tab, you will need to allow access with your nano).
 - Ledger Live is installed and at version 2.1 or newer (see settings -> about to find out if you're up to date).
-- A Chromium-based web browser is installed that you can use to access [Polkadot-JS Apps][].
+- A Chromium-based web browser is installed that you can use to access [Polkadot-JS Apps](https://polkadot.js.org/apps/).

 ## Using Ledger Live